-One of the things that has struck me since I joined the Trust is the commitment and willingness of staff across the organisation for on-going improvement.
-Likewise, there is a strong sense that people recognise what we do well and that there is a shared understanding of where we must go further to transform the experience, quality, safety and outcomes that we offer our patients.
+One of the things that has struck me since I joined the Trust is the commitment and willingness of staff across the organisation for improvement.
+There is a strong sense that people recognise what we do well and that there is a shared understanding of where we must go further to transform the experience, quality, safety and outcomes that we offer our patients.